AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 even by this somewhat small factor (750uV versus 175uV), you can generally estimate it simply by taking the total noise measurement alone.
 If, however, the two are more similar in value, you will need to perform the calculation.
 Suppose the total was 250uV rather than 750uV.
 In this case, the contribution from the device under test is about 180uV.
 Of course the pre-gain values of these figures are in nanovolts.
+The limit of this approach will be when the noisy signal you are measuring is much smaller than the noise of the amplifier.
+For correlated signals there are ways of recovering the underlying smaller signal (think of lock-in amplifiers), but for uncorrelated noise you need the best low noise amplifier you are willing to afford or build.

 So long as you have a clean noise signal, with all correlated aspects of the signal accounted for, this will give you the unweighted, or broadband, audio noise.
 Weighting is generally a means of making the figures looks better by attenuating portions of the band, thereby reducing the reported noise.
 While there may be some rationale for it because of the dynamics of the human ear, it is generally used to make equipment appear better in specifications than it is.

+### Conclusion

+The point of this document was to arm you with very basic knowledge of how to specify and test low noise equipment.
+There are many pieces of great gear out there for testing audio equipment, the Audio Precision gear being some of the best, but it still leaves a gap in precise measurement of equipment that has output noise on the order of the test equipment noise floor.
+Fortunately, with some thought, it isn't all that hard to do a good job quantifying these low level noise measurements using common bench equipment.
+Armed with what has been presented here, you ought to be able to use commonly available parts and bench equipment to measure broadband noise voltages down to roughly the 100nV level.
+For all but the most demanding tasks, this should be sufficient.